InverseLight/ValoMC/README.md

 Compiling the external executable
 ---------------------------------

-The exernal executable can be used to run ValoMC e.g. on a cluster without MATLAB (see example: 'Generating input for the external executable').
+The external executable can be used to run ValoMC e.g. on a cluster without MATLAB (see example: 'Generating input for the external executable').
 The source code for the external executables are located in 2d/cpp/ and 3d/cpp/.
-These contain Ubuntu makefiles for reference.
+These folders contain Ubuntu makefiles for reference.
 For example, using a GNU compiler the single threaded executable for the 2D code can be compiled with